-Something interesting happened the other day while we (Mr. and Mrs. Cakespy) were attending a birthday brunch: we found ourselves standing next to a group of former East-Coasters.
-Since Head Spy Jessie is originally a Jersey girl herself, it was inevitable that the conversation would turn to that age-old question of the relocated: "What do you miss most about the East Coast?".
+Something interesting happened the other day while I was attending a birthday brunch: I found myself standing next to a group of former East-Coasters.
+Since I am originally a Jersey girl herself, it was inevitable that the conversation would turn to that age-old question of the relocated: "What do you miss most about the East Coast?".
 Just as inevitably, many of the things that former East Coasters will miss are food related: Dunkin' Donuts, black and white cookies, decent pizza...and crumb cake.

 It's enough to bring a tear to the eye.